 Lumbar puncture is contraindicated because it may trigger cord herniation if the abscess completely obstructs flow of cerebrospinal fluid (CSF).

 Plain x-rays are not routinely indicated but show osteomyelitis in about one third of patients.
-Erythrocyte sedimentation rate (ESR) is elevated, but this finding is nonspecific.
+Erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP) is elevated, but this finding is nonspecific.

 Treatment of Spinal Epidural Abscess